You can add new images, videos, or GIFs to your stories using multiple ways:

 - Click on the page on the canvas

-- Open the "Page BAckground Audio" panel in the Style panel
+- Open the "Page Background Audio" panel in the Style tab

 - Click the "Upload captions" button and select the WebVTT file from the WordPress Media Library, or insert an external file by pasting its URL